WebOzy/Drupal-QA-Checklist/README.md

     - This addon helps backs up for files if your host/PAAS doesn't do it for you.
     - PROJECT LINK
 - Configure Backup and Migrate settings
-    - DESCRIPTION
+    - Schedule these as frequently as you need, but remember that for large sites a scheduled backup can bring everything down.
     - PROJECT LINK
 - Configure server-side backups
-    - Using your hosts server-side backups ensures that you also save server configuration
+    - Using your hosts server-side backups ensures that you also save server configuration.

 ## Maintenance
 You want to make sure that your site keeps performing well, these steps help you do just that.